BeyondIRR/cas2json/README.md

 Notes:
 - All used types like transaction types can be found under `cas2json/enums.py`.
 - NSDL currently supports only parsing of holdings since the transactions history is not complete.
+- Adding multiple parsing methods for better control and accuracy is currently a work in progress and is NOT STABLE.
 ## License

 Cas2JSON is distributed under GNU GPL v3 license. - _IANAL_